micro-webapps/webconf-spec/dev/README.md

 ## Redirect option

-This section describe redirect option used to redirect from the one URL or path to another URL.
-The Redirect option can be used only in the root section of the webconf-spec.
+This section describe redirect option used to redirect from one URL or path to another URL.
+The Redirect option can be used only in the root object of the webconf-spec.

 The format of the redirect option is following: